 (Beach) This is located on the paseo side of San Cristobal Beach, just across the river from Churreria San Cristobal, but doesn’t seem to be as busy.
 If you don’t like crowds this is the place to go.
 They too have delicious churros!
 They aren’t open year round, so do check with them on their schedule.

 I know it is part of the culture to enjoy your churros at the churreria, by dipping them in chocolate or perhaps with just a sprinkle of sugar.
-I’d like to also recommend a little something to go.
-Yes, many times we will make a churro run and order a couple of rations to go.
+I’d like to also recommend a little something to go or also known as churros take away.
+Yes, many times we will make a churro run and order a couple of rations to take away.
 We then bring them home, while they are piping hot.
 They are then placed in a large covered bowl, then we sprinkle them with cinnamon and sugar.
 After a good shake they are ready to enjoy.
 Yum!

 Churreria Picasso was kind enough to let us grab a video of them making a large churro.
 Oooh yum!